floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 sloppy when it comes to integer math, Zig might swing the pendulum a bit too far into the other direction by requiring too much explicit casting.

-The most awkward example I stumbled over is the indexed addressing mode of the Z80 (e.g. instructions involving `(IX+d)` or `(IY+d)`).
+The most extreme example I stumbled over was implementing the Z80's indexed addressing mode (e.g. those instructions involving `(IX+d)` or `(IY+d)`.
 This takes the byte `d` and adds it as a signed offset and with wraparound to a 16 bit address (e.g. the byte is sign-extended to a 16-bit value before the addition).

-In C this is expressed as:
+In C this is straightforward:

 ```c
 uint16_t addi8(uint16_t addr, uint8_t offset) {